The Bristal Assisted Living Blog

 Litchfield CT historic covered bridge

-Tucked away in the northwestern corner of Connecticut, the Litchfield Hills region includes several charming New England towns – Kent, New Milford, and Litchfield.
+Tucked away in the northwestern corner of Connecticut, the Northwest Hills region in Litchfield County includes several charming New England towns – Kent, New Milford, and Litchfield.
 Bordered by the Housatonic River and New York State to the west, the area is full of rolling hills and charming downtown areas.
 Heavily wooded, it should be on your list to visit during the fall.

 Route 7 winds through the Litchfield Hills area and hugs the Housatonic River – making it a popular choice with leaf-peepers.
-There are plenty of points of interest in the area, including Kent Falls State Park and Iron Mountain Preserve.
+The area has plenty of points of interest, including Kent Falls State Park and Iron Mountain Preserve.
 Kent Falls State Park boasts two waterfalls and a historic covered bridge.
 Birdwatchers should consider stopping at Iron Mountain Preserve, home to 27 different bird species.
-The preserve also offers a short but easy-to-navigate hike if you feel the need to stretch your legs while watching for wildlife.
+The preserve also offers a short but easy-to-navigate hike if you need to stretch your legs while watching for wildlife.

 The Last Green Valley

-Sandwiched between Boston and New York City, The Last Green Valley has been designated a National Heritage Corridor.
-Spanning 35 towns in eastern Connecticut and south central Massachusetts, a majority of the land is either forests or farms.
+The Last Green Valley, designated a National Heritage Corridor, spans 35 towns in eastern Connecticut and south-central Massachusetts, with the majority of the land consisting of forests and farms.
 It is also the last area of dark nighttime sky between Boston and Washington, D.C., making it a wonderful place for stargazing.

 Mystic CT